-- Startups and small companies which want to avoid spending time and money in producing hardware and software.
+- Startups and small companies that want to avoid spending time and money in producing hardware and software.

-- Security threats which may arise from the host or other virtual machines
+- Security threats that may arise from the host or other virtual machines

 - Required team training to learn how to manage new infrastructure